Hyeonjo7/LurkForLurk/README.md

 This project's backend has been completed at a foundational level with a temporary json as our backend, while the frontend was to be completed using HTML and CSS.

+## Current Update
+To research and plan how to implement a live chat page and frontpage design